Motivic construction of cohomological invariants: Rost's construction

+In this definition we assume that $X$ is geometrically irreducible, since we consider products of varieties, like $X\times X$, which can be reducible, if $X$ is irreducible, but not geometrically irreducible.

-The cycle $\rho$ is called a {\it special correspondence} of type $(n,p)$ for $X$ if and \end{dfn} M.~Rost showed that a variety $X$ which possesses a special correspondence and has no zero-cycles of degree coprime to $p$ is a $\nu_{n-1}$-variety (see \cite[Section~9]{Ro07}).
+M.~Rost showed that a variety $X$ which possesses a special correspondence and has no zero-cycles of degree coprime to $p$ is a $\nu_{n-1}$-variety (see \cite[Section~9]{Ro07}).
+We remark also that by \cite[Lemma~5.2]{Ro07} one has $\rho_{k(X)}=H\times 1-1\times H$ for some cycle $H\in\CH^b(X_{k(X)})$.

 The following table gives some examples of norm varieties (cf. \cite{Ro02}).
+We refer to \cite{Inv} for notations.

 We recall now the construction of the special correspondences of Rost out of a symbol.
-Let $n$ be an integer, $p$ a prime, $u\in H^n(k,\mu_p^{\otimes (n-1)})$ an element in the Galois cohomology of the field $k$, and $X$ a smooth projective variety such that $u_{k(X)}=0$.
+Let $n$ be an integer, $p$ a prime, $u\in H_{et}^n(k,\mu_p^{\otimes (n-1)})$ an element in the Galois cohomology of the field $k$, and $X$ a geometrically irreducible smooth projective variety such that $u_{k(X)}=0$.

 By Lemma~\ref{l1} the element $u$ can be identified with an element $\delta\in H^{n,n-1}(\mathcal{X},\zz/p)$ of the motivic cohomology of the standard simplicial scheme $\mathcal{X}$ associated with $X$.